vishalpuri2594/CollEdge/README.md

-# CollEdge
+# CollEdge - University's ERP solution (Android application)
-Android application of University's ERP solution.

 Below are the screenshots from Google Playstore,

 ![playstore-screenshot1](images/playstore-screenshot1.png)
 ![playstore-screenshot1](images/playstore-screenshot2.png)

-Introduction from Google PlayStore Description
+# Introduction from Google PlayStore Description

 CollEdge is made with the vision to provide all that is required by a college student on the go.
 Irrespective of which college you belong, which course you’re pursuing, or which year you are in, colledge gives you the best.